 Ok so 3 out of 4 isn't bad.
 Unfortunately the web2pdfconverter failed even though Google has them listed as the #1 result.
 Maybe it's due to their servers being overloaded from all the Google traffic?
 Don't know… Either way, check out the PDFs to see how they look.

 So that concludes this challenge.
 Note that we have also added some extra PDF rendering capabilities such as render as desktop, Android or iOS but remember to change the page size when testing this feature for best results.
-You can view our FAQ page here to get a better idea of how ToPDF can work best for you.
+You can view our URL to PDF FAQ page to get a better idea of how ToPDF can work best for you.

 Additionally, I wanted to use some non-English websites for this challenge but it slipped my mind.
 Maybe I'll do it some other time but you are free to try this on your own for the time being.
 Thanks for reading.